neilpatelll/Spoof/README.md

 5. You can now use your iPhone as if you were physically at the spoofed location.

 Note: This app is intended for testing and development purposes only.
 Spoofing your location may impact the functionality of certain apps or services that rely on accurate location data.

-## Disclaimer

-Please note that spoofing your location may violate the terms of service of certain apps or services.
-Use this app responsibly and at your own risk.
-The developer is not responsible for any misuse or consequences arising from the use of this app.